jumpinjackie/mapguide-api-bindings/src/Bindings/Java/README.md

 `AppThrowable` now extends `RuntimeException` making it (and `MgException` and its subclasses) unchecked exceptions, all methods in the MapGuide API no longer have the (`throws MgException`) clause.

-2. Method names follow Java conventions
+2. Method names follow Java naming conventions

 All method names in the Java proxy classes are now in lowerCamelCase instead of the MapGuide-default UpperCamelCase